19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (v) the books of account of the management corporation;

-(vi) a copy of the statement of accounts of the management corporation last prepared by the management corporation in accordance with section 38(10); and
+(vi) a copy of the statement of accounts of the management corporation last prepared by the management corporation in accordance with section 38(10);

+[Act 26 of 2014 wef 29/09/2014]

+(vii) any notice under section 3, 8 or 16 of the Land Acquisition Act, or any copy of an award under section 10 of that Act, received by the management corporation for any non‑lot acquisition relating to the strata title plan for which the management corporation is constituted; and

+[Act 26 of 2014 wef 29/09/2014]

-(vii) any other record or document in the custody or under the control of the management corporation,
+(viii) any other record or document in the custody or under the control of the management corporation,

+[Act 26 of 2014 wef 29/09/2014]

 at such time and place as may be agreed upon by the applicant or his agent and the management corporation and, failing agreement, at the subdivided building at a time and on a date fixed by the management corporation under subsection (2);